-The National Center for Health Statistics says there are about 5 million Americans who have a hernia, but only about 750,000 see treatment each year.
+The National Center for Health Statistics states about 5 million Americans have a hernia, but only about 750,000 seek treatment each year.

-A hernia can be uncomfortable, unsightly, painful – and even cause life-threatening complications.
+A hernia can be uncomfortable, unsightly, painful and even cause life-threatening complications.
 Some hernias, however, do not cause any symptoms.
-The best way to diagnose a hernia is by having a physical exam by a surgeon and a CT scan.
+The best way to diagnose a hernia is a physical exam by a surgeon and a CT scan.

 Hernias often take months or even years to develop.
 They grow larger as pressure inside the body builds.
 Hernias can even develop 10 years after a previous abdominal surgery.

-There are different treatment options for hernias, but the only way to effectively treatment a hernia and provide long lasting relief is to have it surgically repaired.
+There are different treatment options for hernias, but the only way to effectively treat a hernia and provide long-lasting relief is to have it surgically repaired.
 This can be done in one of two ways:

 - Open surgery – where the surgeon makes an incision in the abdominal wall.

-- Laparoscopic surgery – where the surgeon makes a few small incisions and inserts long thin tools, including a camera, through them.
+- Laparoscopic surgery – where the surgeon makes a few small incisions, and inserts long thin tools and a camera.
 The surgeon uses the tools to repair the hernia with mesh.